SCJangra/files-nvim/README.md

 This plugin will also support managing files in remote file storage services like [Mega](https://mega.io/) and [Google Drive](https://drive.google.com/).
-This plugin uses the [files](https://github.com/SCJangra/files) crate so as soon support for remote files is implemented there, it will also be available here.
+This plugin uses the [files](https://github.com/SCJangra/files) crate so as soon as support for remote files is implemented there, it will also be available here.

 ## Dependencies
 - A linux os